Songtech-0912/songtech-0912.github.io/content/ml_0.md

 date = 2023-05-25
 +++

-This series details the process of building a neural network library in pure Rust.
+This is the first article in a multi-part series detailing the process of building a neural network library in pure Rust, based off my experience making the [`elara-math`](https://github.com/elaraproject/elara-math) library.

 <!-- more -->